-Transcript of speech delivered by DPM Teo Chee Hean at the 24th International Conference on the Future of Asia – Keeping Asia Open – How to Achieve Prosperity and Stability on 11 June 2018 in Tokyo, Japan.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the 24th International Conference on the Future of Asia – Keeping Asia Open – How to Achieve Prosperity and Stability on 11 June 2018 in Tokyo, Japan.

 "Building a Vibrant, Peaceful and Stable Asia-Pacific"

 I thank Nikkei for inviting Singapore to this annual gathering.
 Prime Minister Lee Hsien Loong had planned to join you for this Conference this year.
 But, as you know, PM Lee is a little bit busy welcoming leaders for the Summit tomorrow in Singapore and he sends his regards for a successful conference.
 This morning, I would like to offer some perspectives on “Building a Vibrant, Peaceful and Stable Asia-Pacific”.

 The Asia-Pacific region is home to the world’s first, second and third largest economies, and contributes 40% of global output and two-thirds of growth.
 There are good prospects for sustained growth and prosperity if all countries continue efforts to integrate our economies, and work together to secure peace and stability, as we have done for the past three decades.

 At the same time, we recognise that the Asia-Pacific is a vast, diverse and complex region, which presents both challenges and many opportunities:

 - With countries of different sizes, resource endowments and populations – big continental countries, small island nations, mountainous nations as well as archipelagos;

 - With different levels of development, as well as systems of governance.

 30 years ago, the Cold War divided our region.
 Since the end of the Cold War, we have benefitted from an increasingly open and integrated region.